Kit Hoover: Career

 Hoover made her television debut as a cast member on the first season of MTV's Road Rules in July 1995, a reality television series that followed five to six strangers traveling from location to location in an RV.
 Following Road Rules, Hoover was hired as an entertainment correspondent for American Journal, a nationally syndicated magazine show.
 In 1999, she joined Fox News as a correspondent for Fox Broadcasting Company's news magazine FOX Files and also served as a correspondent for The Pulse and Celebrity Spotlight, and also co-hosted the latter.
 She also hosted FOX Rules with Kit Hoover.

 In August 2003, Hoover joined ESPN as co-host of ESPN2's live morning show, Cold Pizza.
 She conducted live interviews and presented features and highlights on the daily weekday two-hour program.
 During her time on Cold Pizza, Hoover covered numerous sports events such as the 2004 Summer Olympics, the 2004 Super Bowl, the 2005 Super Bowl, the 2004 NBA Finals, the 2003 World Series, and the 2004 World Series.
 In January 2004, she became a feature and field reporter for the tennis events such as the Australian Open, Wimbledon and the French Open.
 She served in this role until July 2006, focusing on topics off the tennis court, interviewing the winner and giving the breaking news while the tennis match.
 In March 2005, Hoover and her Cold Pizza co-host Thea Andrews, were replaced by Dana Jacobson.
 She served as a judge on ESPN's reality television show, Dream Job (2004–2006) for the show's all three seasons.

 Afterward, she continued her role for ESPN and continued her role on Dream Job and the tennis matches.
 Hoover left ESPN in September 2006.

 Hoover served as a correspondent for the TV Guide Channel from October 2006 to July 2008.
 On July 27, 2008, Hoover hosted Six Flags TV at the multiple Six Flags Theme Parks around the U.S. She hosted TLC’s lifestyle makeover series Real Simple, Real Life (2008–2009) based on the magazine Real Simple.
 On August 3, 2010, Hoover made her first appearance on Shaquille O'Neal's sports reality television program Shaq Vs. on the début of its second season.
 She served as both the co-host of the show alongside Mike Goldberg, as well as the sideline reporter.

-Since September 13, 2010, she has co-hosted Access Daily with various co-hosts, and in 2019 became host of the flagship program Access Hollywood.
+On September 13, 2010, she was co-host of Access Daily with various co-hosts, and in 2019 became host of the flagship program Access Hollywood, remaining until the end of both shows in 2026.